queckezz/pwdx/readme.md

 > Your generated password is: hFuUpOyHDFSKN5LD
 ```

-If you want you can also modify different generation attributes like the following:
+There are different properties to modify the password:

 - **--length** (default: 16) - Password length
 - **--no-digits** (default: false) - Disable generating a password with digits